File Sharing via the internet - Is there a Pain-Free Way ?

 ‘Drive’ (GDrive), which is therefore often left virtually unused and therefore an obvious option

 for transferring larger files via the cloud.
-You can access the webspace provided directly using the Google 'Drive' app and upload/download files to & from it quite easily.
+You can access the webspace provided directly using the Google 'Drive' pc app and upload/download files to & from it quite easily.

 But how easy is it to use a GDrive to exchange files between correspondents ?

 necessary security permissions to your recipient(s).
 It needs to be done by the owner of the 'master' GDrive where the shared directory and the files to be exchanged will reside.
-Once the new directory has been created, they the owner then creates a link to the shared directory which can be used
+Once the new directory has been created, the owner then creates a link to the shared directory which can be used

 whenever access is required by the recipient(s).
 The link automatically takes anyone in posession of it to the Google ‘Drive’